Error-331/code_tests/docs/bible/links.md

 Great Provider - July 16 (To say that "God, I trust you to provide what I need for sustenance" is to trust him with what we can't control);

-Tenacious Love - July 17 (May you be refreshed in the safe shelter of God's overwhelming extravagant love today, and may it recharge your heart in hope);
+Tenacious Love - July 17 (1 Corinthians 13:7 KJV; May you be refreshed in the safe shelter of God's overwhelming extravagant love today, and may it recharge your heart in hope; The love of God is not weak; it is tenacious, enduring, and victorious at every turn);

 Strong Character - July 18 (Romans 5:4 NLT; Even suffering can deepen our fellowship with the Lord);